hemangandhi/bfk-code-gens/README.md

 OK, the code generator isn't for "all the possible problems that can be solved by brainfuck" since that set is impossible to generate code for (halting problem go brr).
-The generator will make a brainfuck programs that outputs a given string.
+The generator will make a brainfuck program that outputs a given string.
 I hope it will output the shortest such program.

 Why?
 Because it's kind of a fun optimization question.